0xharib/0xharib.github.io/_posts/2023-05-12-prompt-engineering-andrew-ng-isa-fulford.md

 	- System Message - Overall instructions
 	- User Message - User's input
 	- Assistant Message - What ChatGPT is supposed to have responded with earlier
 - **Every interaction with OpenAI models is a standalone event.
-ChatGPT understands conversation history only because this history is iteratively supplied to it as part of the prompt behind the scenes**
+ChatGPT understands conversation history only because this history is iteratively supplied to it as part of the prompt behind the scenes.**